 Dynalist

-This is my favorite tool for writing outlines and taking notes.
+Dynalist is great for writing outlines and taking notes.
 It’s like Workflowy, but with more formatting options.
 It has desktop apps and several mobile versions, too, so you don’t have to run it in your browser.

 Wavebox